delta-io/delta/CONTRIBUTING.md

-We happily welcome contributions to Delta Lake.
+We happily welcome contributions to Delta Lake Connectors.
 We use [GitHub Issues](/../../issues/) to track community reported issues and [GitHub Pull Requests ](/../../pulls/) for accepting changes.

 # Governance
 Delta lake governance is conducted by the Technical Steering Committee (TSC), which is currently composed of the following members: